HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 The three key APIs that facilitate local AI inference are WebAssembly (CPU), WebGPU (GPU), and WebNN (CPU, GPU, and NPU).

-In the following sections, statistics from Chrome Platform Status refer to the percentage of Google Chrome page loads that use an API at least once, across all release channels and platforms.
 It is essential to note that the use of WebAssembly and WebGPU does not confirm AI activity; these are general-purpose APIs frequently utilized for tasks such as complex calculations, 3D visualizations, or gaming.

 ##### WebAssembly